EdineiMZ/SimpleFTPServer/README.md

 ## Features
 - [x] FTP Server
 - [x] FTP Client
-- [x] FTP Server and Client with GUI and Multithreading and File Transfer and File Download
+- [x] FTP Server and Client with GUI, multithreading and file upload/download

 ## How to use
 1. Run the server